Juan José de Vértiz y Salcedo: Biography

 He open the "Casa Cuna" or "Hospital de expósitos", with the purpose of giving shelter to homeless children.
-This institution was founded by the jesuits.
-He also created the "Protomedicato" to watch the practice of medicine and prevent the pactise of curanderism.
+This institution was founded by the Jesuits.
+He also created the "Protomedicato" to watch the practice of medicine and prevent the practise of curanderism.
 This institution was ruled by Miguel Gorman, and started the teaching of medicine in Buenos Aires.

-He played an important role in the repression of the uprising of Túpac Amaru II in Perú.
+He played an important role in the repression of the uprising of Túpac Amaru II in Peru.
 In 1784 he asked to return to Spain, leaving the viceroyalty and giving it to his successor Nicolás del Campo.
 He died in Spain in 1799.